infor-design/enterprise-ng/docs/UPGRADING.md

 # Angular Package Format

-The npm package for the IDS Enterprise Angular components (`ids-enterprise-ng`) has been converted into a compiled package (using the [Angular Package Format][APF])
+The npm package for the IDS Enterprise Angular components (`ids-enterprise-ng`) has been converted into a compiled package (using the [APF][#APF])

-For information on how to create these libraries, see [Creating A Library]<https://blog.angularindepth.com/creating-a-library-in-angular-6-87799552e7e5>.
+For information on how to create these libraries, see [Creating A Library][#CAL].

 ## Component Library Consumers

-Consuming the new package will require some changes to projects including this package.
+Consuming the new package will require some changes any projects referencing this package.

-These steps assume you will be running the latest `@angular/cli` and `@angular/core` package.
+These instructions assume you will be running the latest `@angular/cli` and `@angular/core` package.
 It is recommended that you review the information on <http://update.anguar.com> before updating.

+These are the steps for upgrading existing projects:

 ```sh
 npm install @angular/cli -g